rticulate/import/README.md

 then `import::here` is a short-hand function that sets `.into = ""`.

 In the examples above most arguments are provided unquoted.
-A more unambiguous alternative is to quote the imputs, e.g.
+A more unambiguous alternative is to quote the inputs, e.g.

 ```R
 import::from("ggplot2", "qplot")